 At Little Lunches we work with Nurseries and Parents to understand the specific dietary requirements of children.

-We always aim to provide a version of the standard menu dish that looks and feels the same for every child with specific dietary requirements to enjoy, because, why should they not get to have the same meal as their friends just because they can’t have one of the ingredients within the standard recipe???
+We always aim to provide a version of the standard menu dish that looks and feels the same for every child with specific dietary requirements to enjoy that is safe for them.

-We believe that this inclusive approach to managing dietary needs is so very important as we have seen in our nursery settings that a significant contributing factor towards achieving positive engagement at mealtimes comes from all the children being offered the same sort of food together as a fun, social and developmental part of their day.
+We believe this inclusive approach to managing dietary needs is important for our children.
+We have seen in our nursery settings that a significant contributing factor towards achieving positive engagement at mealtimes comes from all the children being offered the same sort of food together as a fun, social and developmental part of their day.
 (Of course if we feel in any instance that we are unable to provide similar alternative versions of one of our dishes within a child’s specific requirements then we are completely committed to coming up with a suitable alternative and we will do this through dialogue with both the nursery and parents).

 Our commitment to Nurseries on allergen management is that we